We are always solving something

 This is simple yet very powerful.
 Now imagine you want to get on a better diet.
 If you let cookies or brownies or pastries sit in your fridge, your brain will trigger the habit loop every time you "See" these items in your fridge or anywhere where you spend most of your time.
 You want to ensure you get these distractions out of the way.
 You don't want to be challenging your "Will" of not picking a cookie up after looking at it, you just want to make sure it's not in your view.

 We think, whatever we don't know is not important.
 But I am seeing knowledge has become so underrated because of the poor education system we go through.
-We think we've been carrying 80KG heavy books to school everyday to learn Chemistry, Science, Mathematics and Physics so there's no way more knowledge should be the goal
+We get conditioned to become a part of the masses and to not stand out.

 Big Ideas, Tiny Emails